-Thrive for older, disabled or Roma Gypsy and Traveller Women
+Older, disabled or Roma Gypsy and Traveller Women

-However we also recognise that some groups of women are disproportionately affected by domestic abuse, which is why we are launching a new service called EDGE to address violence and abuse in older women, disabled women and those from the Roma Gypsy and Traveller Community.
+All of our support and interventions are inclusive and can be accessed by individuals of any age or disability.
+However we also recognise that some groups of women are disproportionately affected by domestic abuse, which is why we've launched a new service called EDGE to address violence and abuse in older women, disabled women and those from the Roma Gypsy and Traveller Community.

 We work with individuals, the community and professionals to raise awareness of domestic abuse, Equality and Diversity through enGagement and Education.